mwilliamson/python-mammoth/README.md

 * `convert_image`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
   Set this argument to an [image converter](#image-converters) to override the default behaviour.

-* `convert_underline`: by default, the underlining of any text is ignored.
+* `convert_underline`: deprecated in favour of using style mappings to describe how to convert underlined text.
   Set this argument to [`mammoth.underline.element(name)`](#underline) to override the default behaviour.

 * `ignore_empty_paragraphs`: by default, empty paragraphs are ignored.